Cincinnati Bearcats men's basketball: 1970s – Continued success

 The Bearcats during the 1970s compiled a 170–85 record (.667).
 The success was led by flashy-dressing head coach Gale Catlett, who led the Bearcats to the NCAA tournament in the 1974–75 season returning Cincinnati to the Big Dance for the first time since the 1965–66 season.
 Cincinnati inaugurated the Metro Conference by winning the league's first two tournament championships and made four consecutive post-season appearances from 1974 to 1977, including a Sweet Sixteen appearance in 1975.
 Catlett was also a skilled recruiter, bringing Jim Ard (1970), Lloyd Batts (1973), Steve Collier (1976), Gary Yoder (1977), Bob Miller (1978) and Pat Cummings (1979) to Cincinnati who all earned All-American recognition.
-Cummings closed his career as UC's No. 2 leading scorer of all-time.
+Cummings closed his career as UC's No. 2 leading scorer of all time.

 After the 1977–78 campaign Catlett would leave to coach his alma mater West Virginia and Cincinnati hired Chicago Bulls head coach Ed Badger.
-Badger would have middling success with the Bearcats during his tenure, which was immediately challenged when a two-year NCAA postseason ban was handed down to the Bearcats due to violations by Catlett.
+A month into Badger's first season, the Bearcats were banned from postseason play and live television for two years due to numerous violations under Catlett, including recruiting violations and impermissible benefits.
+Badger would have only two winning seasons during his tenure, and resigned after the 1983 season.

 1980–1988 – Down in the dumps

-Cincinnati fell into exceptionally hard times during the 1980s, going 112–142 over the course of the decade.
-Tony Yates, a member of the national championship teams in the 1960s, was hired as head coach in 1983.
+Tony Yates, a member of the national championship teams in the 1960s, succeeded Badger as head coach in 1983.
 In his first season in 1983–84, UC went 3–25 (0–14 in conference), the school's worst season (winning-percentage-wise) since going 1–9 in 1915.
-After several unremarkable campaigns thereafter, Yates was fired after the 1989 season.
+After tallying only two more winning seasons, Yates was fired after the 1989 season.
 The Bearcats of the 1980s failed to make a single NCAA tournament, and only had one postseason appearance in the 1985 NIT.
+All told, the 1980s were an especially hard time for the Bearcats, who went 112–142 over the course of the decade and notched only two winning seasons.